whitep4nth3r/whitep4nth3r/README.md

 # Hi there!
 I'm Salma.
 I stream, write and speak about tech.

-## I help people build stuff, learn things, and love what they do
+## I help developers build stuff, learn things, and love what they do

 ### ⚡️ I currently work as a Developer Evangelist at Contentful.